wangyuxin87/ContourNet/README.md

 ## Experiment on CTW dataset
 #### step 1
-   Prepare data follow COCO format or you can download (coming soon)
+   Prepare data follow COCO format or you can download (https://drive.google.com/drive/folders/1vEaYiS7Qxvhj6rdqTOATT-ke86FqGHnF?usp=sharing)
 #### step 2
    You need to modify ```maskrcnn_benchmark/config/paths_catalog.py``` to point to the location where your dataset is stored.
 ### Test CTW
 #### Test with our [proposed model-Drive](coming soon)
 Put the folder in